9 digital marketing tips for banks

 Instead, these brands are building quality, immersive reading experiences, embracing a wider trend towards premium digital storytelling.

-For marketing teams, the rationale for this trend is clear: leads that have a great reading experience are much more likely to convert.
+For marketing teams, the rationale is clear: leads that have a great reading experience are much more likely to convert.

 If you're looking for more digital storytelling inspiration, sign up for our newsletter and get the best digital stories delivered fresh to your inbox.